charlesetc/lab-notes/lab.md

 ## Writing idea

 I had an idea for a blog post recently.
 Instead of trying to formalize an argument for these sorts of physical computing interfaces I've been exploring, I could write a post arguing *against* this kind of theory.
-Basically, trying to outline a generally good-faith position that humans can be very good at symbolic processing (and thus traditional coding interfaces are superior), that the keyboard and multi-button mouse paradigm is a highly efficient interface far surpassing anything that can be done on a tabletop, etc.
+That is, trying to outline a generally good-faith position that humans are very good at symbolic processing and thus traditional coding interfaces are superior, that the keyboard and multi-button mouse paradigm is a highly efficient interface far surpassing anything that can be done on a tabletop, etc.

-This would be an interesting position to try to elucidate— I'm sure I would develop a more nuanced outlook in the process— but I am also hoping that it would incite some amount of argument against it and in favor of physical computing.
-People love being contrarians (myself included for sure) and this might just be the way to get them on my side.
+This would be an interesting position to try to elucidate— I'm sure I would develop a more nuanced outlook in the process— but I am also hoping that it would incite from the reader feirce critique against it and in favor of physical computing.
+People love being contrarians (myself included for sure) and this might just be the way to get them to join the cause.

 ## Book-binding